opencog/atomspace/opencog/matrix/README.md

 you can then apply a variety of generic matrix analysis tools to it.

-Another way to arrive at this idea is to view your data as a graph, and then realize that any graph can be described in terms of it's adjacency matrix.
+Another way to arrive at this idea is to view your data as a graph, (of vertexes connected with edges) and then realize that any graph can be described in terms of it's adjacency matrix.
 This directory provides tools to work with a graph from the point of view of its being an adjacency matrix.

 The tools implemented here include: